lzty634158-oss/agent-pulse-release/README.md

 > Codex Offline Sandbox can block local loopback networking.
 Agent Pulse continues to synchronize through local status-file watching and does not depend on that network channel.

+#### Codex hook trust and configuration

+Codex must be allowed to run external command hooks for Agent Pulse to receive Codex events.
+During the initial installation, or when Codex shows a hook security confirmation, choose to **trust/allow Agent Pulse hooks**.
+If you decline or do not trust them, Codex will not run these commands, and the Dashboard and physical light will not change with Codex status.

+Configuration steps:

+1. Open the Agent Pulse Dashboard and click "Configuration."
+2. On the configuration page, click "Install Codex Hooks."
+3. Confirm that `%USERPROFILE%\.codex\hooks.json` contains Agent Pulse hooks; installation preserves any other existing hooks.
+4. Restart Codex or open a new session.
+5. When Codex displays a hook trust/execution confirmation, choose Trust or Allow.
+6. Submit a request and trigger a tool call, then confirm that Codex status appears in the Dashboard's live events.

-If status does not update, reinstall the relevant hooks from the configuration page, then restart Claude Code/Codex or open a new session.
+If status does not update, first check Codex's hook trust status, then reinstall the relevant hooks from the configuration page and restart Codex or open a new session.
+Reinstalling does not accumulate Agent Pulse hooks.
+If you used an older version and notice significant lag, reinstall the hooks once to complete the cleanup migration.

 ## Physical status light